+2021School for Professional Studies

+opens in Charlotte; Susan R. Wente

-Atrium Health joins with Advocate
+takes office as president on July 1.2022Atrium Health joins with Advocate

 Aurora Health, a leading healthcare

 organization in Chicago and

 Milwaukee, to create a new

 entity called Advocate Health,

 headquartered in Charlotte.
 The

 role of Wake Forest Baptist Medical

 Center and Wake Forest University

 School of Medicine as the academic

 core of Atrium Health will be

+expanded to serve Advocate Health.